explorable-viz/esop2025/author-response/esop2025/response.md

 Reviewer A

-_Building and rebuilding of graph._ Your understanding is correct: the program is run once to generate the graph (which has many nodes as there are partial values that arise during execution), and then queries happen subsequently.
+_Building and rebuilding of graph._ Your understanding is correct: the program is run once to generate the graph (which has as many nodes as there are partial values that arise during execution), and then queries happen subsequently.
 There is no re-execution of the program to regenerate parts of the graph on demand, but this is one direction in which we would like to extend the work (to produce incremental updates to the graph in response to program changes, similar in flavour to the ``self-adjusting computation'' of Acar).